Yasin1ar/algorithms/README.md

-I upload any algorithm that I learn :D
+I upload any algorithm that I learn & code here.